ingo/ingo.github.io/_recipes/cucumber_and_chicken_marinated_in_chili_oil.md

 title: Cucumber and Chicken Marinated in Chili Oil
 ---

-The fish is then slowly baked until caramelized and irresistibly tender.
-With its delicate texture that seems to melt in your mouth, it's an impressive recipe you can make at home.
 This Japanese dish is a delightful blend of cucumber and chicken marinated in chili oil.
 It's a simple, yet flavorful dish that can be served as a main course or a side dish.
 The recipe was adapted from Hashimoto's Tohoku Recipes and has been further refined by Nami from Just One Cookbook.

 ### Ingredients